 I guess everything went well and now I speak some English, so I thank God for this.
 In fact, I am writing this article to talk about my experience as a study abroad student and not an English Immersion student.
 Maybe my next article could be on this, I can share more about the struggles of learning a new language and how to overcome them!

 In a very diverse place such as ALC, with more than 20 countries across Africa, you have to learn how to hold yourself accountable.
 You need to learn how to be your own doctor for emotional problems, disappointments, heartbreakings, etc… However, GOD has always been there to show me that living on campus should make us grow for the better and not to make us more childish than when our parents look after us.

-In living with diverse people and adapting myself to the new environment, I have learned six things that hold myself accountable and I hope it is going to help whoever is considering or currently studying abroad.
+In living with diverse people and adapting myself to the new environment, I have learned six things that held myself accountable; I hope it is going to help whoever is considering or currently studying abroad.